AEN National Speakers Bureau 2017-18

 Chad Alan Goldberg is Professor of Sociology at the University of Wisconsin-Madison and the author of Modernity and the Jews in Western Social Thought.
-Reflecting on the centrality of Jews and Judaism in Western European and American social thought in the early 20th century, Goldberg suggests a rethinking of previous scholarship on Orientalism and Occidentalism, and reflects too on the continued centrality of the Jews, and now the Jewish state, in contemporary social thought in the 21st century.
+Reflecting on the centrality of Jews and Judaism in Western European and American social thought in the early 20th century, Goldberg suggests a rethinking of previous scholarship on Orientalism and Occidentalism, and reflects on the continued centrality of the Jews, and now the Jewish state, 21st century social thought.

 “Marginal Man Revisited: Jews and Modernity in the Chicago School of Sociology”

 “Capitalism and the Jews in German Social Thought”

 “New Jews and Old in the 21st Century” (Are Muslims the “new Jews”?)

 Ron Hassner is Associate Professor of International Relations at the University of California at Berkeley, and a scholar of religion and international conflict.
 He is a distinguished teacher, recognized by UC-Berkeley, the American Political Science Association, and students for teaching excellence.
 Hassner is the author of War on Sacred Grounds and Religion on the Battlefield, and, with Isaac Svenson, edited the four-volume collection Religion and International Relations.